edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 A KEL has some trust characteristics that resemble a blockchain.
 However, it is specific to one AID only (the AID of the issuer of the ACDC) and thus is not centralized.
 The KELs for two different AIDs need not (and typically do not) share any common storage or governance, and do not require coordination or administration.
 KELs thus suffer none of the performance and governance problems of blockchains, and incur none of blockchain's difficulties with regulatory requirements like data locality or right to be forgotten.

-ACDCs can be freely converted between text and binary representations, and either type of representation can also be compacted or expanded to support nuanced disclosure goals.
+ACDCs can be freely converted between text and binary representations, and either type of representation can also be compacted or expanded to support nuanced disclosure goals (see {{<graduated-disclosure}}).
 An ACDC is also uniquely identified by its SAID, which means that a SAID can take the place of a full ACDC in certain data structures and processes.
 None of these transformations invalidate the associated digital signatures, which means that any variant of a given ACDC is equivalently verifiable.

 The revocation of a given ACDC can be detected via the witnesses declared in its issuer's KEL.
 Discovering, detecting, and reacting to such events can be very efficient.
 Any number of aggregated views can be built on demand, for any subset of an ecosystem's evidence, by any party.
 This requires no special authority or access, and does not create a central registry as a source of truth, since such views are tamper-evident and therefore can be served by untrusted parties.
 Further, different views of the evidence can contain or elide different fields of the evidence data, to address privacy, regulatory, and legal requirements.